magento/devdocs/guides/v2.2/cloud/project/project-conf-files_magento-app.md

 ## Workers

 You can define zero or multiple work instances for each application.
-A worker instance can run as its own container, independent of the web instance amd without a running Nginx instance.
+A worker instance runs as a container, independent from the web instance and without a running Nginx instance.
 Additionally, you do not need to set up a web server on the worker instance (using Node.js or Go) because the router cannot direct public requests to the worker.